tdolby-at-uk-ibm-com/ace-keda-demo/tekton/README.md

 ## OpenShift

-The majority of steps are the same, but the registry authentication is a little different; assuming a session logged in as kubeadmin, it would look as follows:
+Tekton is not normally installed directly with OpenShift, and the Red Hat OpenShift Pipelines operator would be used instead.
+The majority of the other steps are the same, but the registry authentication is a little different; assuming a session logged in as kubeadmin, it would look as follows:
 ```
 kubectl create secret docker-registry regcred --docker-server=image-registry.openshift-image-registry.svc.cluster.local:5000 --docker-username=kubeadmin --docker-password=$(oc whoami -t)
 ```